Delta sees double benefit from tax cut, shares rise

 “We haven’t seen that materialize yet, but we expect that to materialize in the first quarter.”

-The No. 2 U.S. carrier reported better-than-expected fourth-quarter profit, helped by higher business fares and a busy holiday travel season, and forecast even better performance this quarter.
+The No. 2 U.S. carrier reported better-than-expected fourth-quarter profit on Thursday, helped by higher business fares and a busy holiday travel season, and forecast even better performance this quarter as demand for travel remains strong across the board.

 Atlanta-based Delta forecast total unit revenue, a measurement closely watched by investors, to increase by 2.5 percent to 4.5 percent in the first quarter of 2018, not including any benefit from increased travel that may result from the tax cut.